BrianInGermany/mainandwine/events_pubcrawl_2022-06-10.md

 - __Friday, 10 June, 7:30pm__
 - __Starting Point: Sbhf OF-Marktplatz (Exit at Sparkasse)__
-- Join us for a pubcrawl through four Offenbacher locales.
-From the French wine and aperitif stand, Apres Midi, to the club-run Irish Pub, The Bogside, including a stop to the best hidden-gem bottle shop you've ever seen!
+- Join us for a pubcrawl through four Offenbacher establishments.
+From the French wine and aperitif stand, Apres Midi, to the waterfront Offenbach classic, Bembelboot, including a stop to the best hidden-gem bottle shop you've ever seen!
 - Here is the planned route:
   1. Apres Midi: wine and aperitif stand on Mathildenplatz with a great selection of Pastis
   2. Some restaurant at Wilhelmsplatz: whichever can host us all semi-spontaneously